 Warhammer 40k: Rogue Trader trailers

 The first Warhammer 40k Rogue Trader trailer is centred around a narration from Lady-Captain Theodora von Valancius (more on her, later).
 She reveals that the player character will be a scion of her dynasty.
 Unfortunately for Theodora, it looks like her days are numbered – we see her frigate en route towards a Necron tomb world during the final moments of the trailer.

 We’ll also have our fair share of enemy factions to deal with out in the void.
 Between the Chaos Forgefiend, Eldar Rangers and Dark Eldar Talos (not to mention the Necron tomb) that appear in the trailer, it looks like your Rogue Trader will have their work cut out for them.

 Trailer number two gives more, in-engine gameplay, featuring combat between a Rogue Trader’s warband and daemons, Drukhari raiders and tarantula sentry guns.
 The Rogue Trader’s team contains an Adeptus Mechanicus tech priest, Imperial Guard veteran, Eldar ranger, and even a pyrokinetic psyker.

 Tantalisingly, the narrator concludes this trailer by saying that Rogue Traders have the power to “feed the Emperor’s flame – or to plunge millions of worlds into darkness.”
 That sounds like a morality system or branching narrative to us: the prospect of walking away from the Emperor’s light and into the corrupting embrace of Chaos could be a bold opener for the first 40k CRPG.

-Warhammer 40k: Rogue Trader news
+Warhammer 40k: Rogue Trader characters